African art > African mask > Fang Mask

 Watch the video

-The appearance of these kaolin-coated masks (the white color evokes the power of ancestors), in the middle of the night, could cause dread.
-This type of mask was used by the male society ngil in northwestern Gabon, southern Cameroon, and Equatorial Guinea.
+The appearance of these masks, usually coated with kaolin (the white color evokes the power of ancestors), in the middle of the night, could cause dread.
+This type of mask was used by the male society ngil which no longer exists today.
 This secret society was in charge of initiations and fought against witchcraft.
 The ngil was a purifying fire rite symbolized by the gorilla.
 The wearers of these masks, always in large numbers, appeared at night, lit by torches.
 Their intervention was also linked to the judicial function by identifying the culprits of the bad deeds within the village.
-The Fang ethnic group, based in a region stretching from Yaounde in Cameroon to Ogooué in Gabon, has never had political unity.
-Clan cohesion was maintained through religious and judicial associations such as the so and ngil.
-Following his journey to the region in 1851, Paul du Chaillu painted a portrait of Fang in his book Voyages and Adventures in Equatorial Africa.
-His account, long considered fallacious, depicts the Fang as belligerent, superstitious and anthropophage.
-It is only later that the correctness of his testimony will be admitted and recognized by his peers
+The Fang ethnic group, established in a region stretching from Yaounde in Cameroon to Ogooué in Gabon, has never had political unity.
+Clan cohesion was maintained through religious and judicial associations such as so and ngil .

 This item is sold with its certificate of authenticity